Kaspersky Lab: Duqu

-In June 2015, Kaspersky reported that its own network had been infiltrated by government-sponsored malware.
-Evidence suggested the malware was created by the same developers as Duqu and Stuxnet, in order to get intelligence that would help them better avoid detection by Kaspersky in the future.
+In June 2015, Kaspersky announced that state-sponsored malware had infiltrated its own network.
+This malware was created by the same developers who created Duqu and Stuxnet to find new ways to evade detection.
 Kaspersky called it Duqu 2.0.
 The malicious software resided in memory to avoid detection.
 The hack was believed to have been done by the same group that did Duqu in 2011.
 It used exploits in Microsoft installer files.

 Android cyber-espionage

 In June 2015, Kaspersky Lab and Citizen Lab both independently discovered software developed by Hacking Team and used by 60 governments around the world to covertly record data from the mobile phones of their citizens.
 The software gave police enforcement a "menu of features" to access emails, text messages, keystrokes, call history and other data.
 Kaspersky also identified 37,000 attacks against banking companies that used modifications of the malware called Asacub and took control of Android devices.
 Asacub targeted mostly banking customers in the US, Russia and Ukraine using an SMS message that baited users into installing a Trojan.